cyrraz/plothist/docs/usage/style.rst

 When displaying quantities such as yields or intensities, it is recommended to utilize Perceptually Uniform Sequential Colormaps like the cubehelix colormap for accurate representation.

-We provide the cubehelix palette (see `here <https://plothist.readthedocs.io/en/latest/documentation/documentation.html#plothist.plotters.cubehelix_palette>`_) to create such colormap:
+We provide the cubehelix palette (adapted from `here <https://seaborn.pydata.org/generated/seaborn.cubehelix_palette.html>`_) to create such colormap:

 .. code-block:: python